Glacier Bay Dog Policy

 Glacier Bay National Park is Not Dog Friendly

-Glacier Bay National Park is not very dog friendly.
+Glacier Bay National Park is not very dog friendly, unfortunately.
 Dogs are not allowed on any trails or the campground, but they are allowed on the roads in the Bartlett Cove developed area, and a small section of the beach in the Bartlett Cove area between the two docks.
 Dogs are also allowed on boats.

 Dogs are only allowed on a small portion of the beach between the Bartlett Cove Public Use Dock and the National Park Service Administrative Dock.